cheahjs/Chest-Control/README.md

 _showchestinfo_ - permission for admins - gets info about opened chest

 ### Todo/Ideas:
-- public access - everyone can open chest, but they cannot destroy the chest
 - timed access - give player permission to open chest based on time and/or number of accesses
 - integration with TShock user system
 - use another format than txt files - use TShock DB?